 The first and most critical step is laying out your design.
-If you have not already planned your design and estimated the number of Cut Cedar Shingles, please go to Layout and Design for Cut Cedar Shingles and complete the steps for designing your Cut Cedar Shingle installation first.
+If you have not already planned your design and estimated the number of Cut Cedar Shingles, please go to Cut Cedar Shingle Layout and complete the steps for designing your Cut Cedar Shingle installation first.

 Coverage - Individual Shingles

-• For Exterior Sidewalls, maximum exposure is 7-1/2" which will cover 25 sq. ft. per carton.
+• For Exterior Sidewalls maximum exposure is 7-1/2" which will cover 25 square

-• For Interior applications only, exposures may be up to 10" and a carton will cover 33-1/3 sq. ft.
+• For Interior applications only, exposure may be up to 10" and a carton will cover

 Use a 5D hot-dipped galvanized box nail or equivalent rust-resistant fastener.
 Fasteners shall penetrate the sheathing a minimum of 1/2".